Maintenance of Certification Part IV

 Participants starting an R-SCAN project--or are only engaged in Stage A--on or after April 1, 2019 are eligible to receive PI-CME AMA PRA Category 1 Credit™ upon successful completion.

-Only clinicians named in the project registration form at the start of the project will be eligible to claim PI-CME for their participation in an R-SCAN project.
+Only clinicians named in the project registration form will be eligible to claim PI-CME for their participation in an R-SCAN project.
 Clinicians must be able to describe their role in the project related to each project stage as described below in the “How to Claim CME Credit” section.

 The American College of Radiology is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.